Privacy Policy

 The Bank’s Mobile Application collects and stores “Unique device identification“ of its users in order to provide Quick login functionality.

-• to assess an application for a product or service and provide the client with such product or service;
+• to assess an application for a product or service and provide the Client with such product or service;

-• to enter into any transactions with the client or on his/her behalf;
+• to enter into any transactions with the Client or on his/her behalf;

-• for any purpose related to the provision of a product or services to the client and carrying out associated payments, administration and account services;
+• for any purpose related to the provision of a product or services to the Client and carrying out associated payments, administration and account services;

 • to allow for the sound and secure processing of transactions via Bank’s internet banking and mobile banking application;